JUSTadICE-CHaN/JUSTaMudaeBot/README.md

 ```
 ## Using the bot

-Fill in your details in Config and thats it :sunglasses:
+Fill in your details in Config and run normal.py, thats it :sunglasses:

 ## Credits